sebastiandine/Card-Collection-Manager/README.md

 # Card Collection Manager
 ![img1](img1.png)
 ## Project Description
 This projects provides a management application for Magic the Gathering card collections.
 Its aim is to be a simple solution to keep track of collections.
-The main reason why I wrote this application because I required a tool, which can manage single card images of a large collection, beside common card collection management features.
+The main reason why I wrote this application is because I required a tool, which can manage single card images of a large collection, beside common card collection management features.

 The application is completely written in Java, using Swing for the graphic interface and the built-in serialization for saving the collection data.